vascomfnunes/dotfiles/README.md

 # Vasco's dotfiles

 I currently use [iTerm2](https://iterm2.com) under macOS with the **Fish** shell.
-My colour theme is One Dark Pro and my font is a patched MesloLGLDZ Nerd font.
+My colour theme is Kanagawa and my font is a patched JetBrains Nerd font.

 - **Tmux** is my terminal multiplexer
 - **Neovim** is my editor of choice